Anh-Khoa-PC/spotflow-documentation/docs/accepting-payment.md

 ## Accepting Card Payments with Spotflow Classic

 **Firstly**, To accept card payments with our Payment API, you've to collect the required card and payment information from your customer.
-This data should be structured into a data object following this specified format:
+This data should be structured into a data object following this specified format, sent to our endpoint:

+<span style={{color: "orange"}}>`POST`</span> https://dev-api.spotflow.one/api/v1/payments

 ```json
 {